rainjs/rainjs/doc/source/client/websockets.rst

 Below you can find a simple example of how to obtain a websocket connection for this case ( extracted from intents_example)::

-   this._socket = this.viewContext.getWebSocket("chat/dummy socket");
+   this._socket = this.context.getWebSocket("chat/dummy socket");

-After you obtain a connection to this websocket you can easly start to emit messages and react to messages.
+After you obtain a connection to this websocket you can easily start to emit messages and react to messages.
 The obtained socket is obtained from socket.io.
 For more information about socket io visit: http://socket.io/